 - 2x Goblin Spearman (Easy enemy, 3 copies remain to receive resource buffs)

-The progression to stage 2 is a bit more serious in this quest, and should be timed just right so that you can deal with the new encounter cards that will be coming out.
+The progression to stage 2 is a bit more serious in this quest, and should be timed just right so you can deal with the new encounter cards that will come out.
 Advancing to stage 2 loses the Book of Mazarbul, adds the 2 unique cards to the game, shuffles all copies of Balin’s Doom into the encounter deck, and has you potentially reveal more enemies each turn with the Forced effect on the quest card.
-And while you could blitz through stage 2 in the normal version of the quest, this time it is not that easy.
+And while you could blitz through stage 2 in the normal version of the quest, it is not that easy this time.
 First of all, there is the Chamber of Records, an 8 quest point location that has to be cleared in order to put progress on the main quest.
-And pumping out just willpower won’t win you the quest either.
+And pumping out just enough willpower won’t win you the quest either.
 Overseer Maurûl has to be destroyed and placed in the victory display in order for you to win.
-Timing your progression to stage 2 is important so that you minimize the number of other enemies in the staging area, giving you time to deal with Maurûl before his stats go crazy.
+Timing your progression to stage 2 is important so that you minimize the number of other enemies in the staging area.
+This gives you time to deal with Maurûl before his stats go crazy.
 Once he is down, it is a mad dash to the finish by placing all the progress you can on the main quest.
 If you complete all the quest points on the second quest card before Maurûl is dead, then you should throw everything you have at him, or at another enemy with the most resources on him to be able to bring down Maurûl’s stats.

 With this quest swarming a lot of enemies at you, it will be best to be able to deal damage to them without having to declare attackers against some enemies.
 Especially in the early game, you will be outpaced by the encounter deck in most cases where a lot of enemies are revealed through encounter card effects or shadow effects on top of regular reveals during the quest phase.
 Direct damage effects will help a lot in lowering the amount of enemies in play, and effects that can deal splash damage to enemies, like Firefoot, Thorin Stonehelm, Azain Silverbeard, and Durin’s Axe is a great tool to kill 2 enemies in one attack!
 In higher player counts, Ranged and Sentinel will also be important, as even the players who generally take care of willpower will start to be engaged with enemies.
 Being able to help players out will save you later on in the quest.